How to Enroll in Noncredit Classes

 - Recognize simple workplace signs and announcements such as want ads, safety signs, written instructions and directions.

-- Understand basic work ethics such as teamwork, punctuality, workplace behavior and appropriate dress.
+- Recognize basic work ethics such as teamwork, punctuality, workplace behavior and appropriate dress.

-- Create simple resumes and cover letters for specific job announcements.
+- Create simple resumes and cover letters for job announcements.

 Intermediate VESL Skills